By LC Hunter

-Residents are given what is effectively a “licence to drink” - a card that permits them to buy alcohol and pork from one of only two stores in the city.
-The week before Ramadan lines are of epic proportions, as shops and hotel bars close up for the entire month.
+Residents are given what is effectively a “license to drink” – a card that permits them to buy alcohol and pork from one of only two stores in the city.
+The week before Ramadan lines is of epic proportions, as shops and hotel bars close up for the entire month.

-Travellers without the special licence can always head to one of the many (exorbitantly priced) hotel bars for a drink.
+Travelers without a special license can always head to one of the many (exorbitantly priced) hotel bars for a drink.

 Although the city is quite walkable during the winter months, summer is a different story.

-Many expats rent cars, but I was too chicken to do so.
-The Qataris are ferocious on the road so I thought it best to leave driving to the experts.
+Many ex-pats rent cars, but I was too chicken to do so.
+The Qataris are ferocious on the road so I thought it best to leave the driving to the experts.

 Taxis in Doha are a perfectly acceptable form of transportation.
 I flagged many down on my own and never felt unsafe.
 Be wary, as many of them don’t run their meters, so they can charge whatever they fancy at the end of the trip.